The Future of Cross-Border Data Transfers Under the DPDP Act

 How can Your Business Prepare for Future Changes?

-Every step in your DPDP Compliance Journey is crucial
+Every step in your DPDP compliance journey is crucial

 Much remains to be clarified while we await the notification of the DPDP Rules.
 In the meantime, Indian businesses must proactively monitor where their systems, vendors and technology service providers store personal data outside India. .
 They should monitor for updates on blacklisted countries, understand sector-specific requirements, and prepare for potential new rules regarding data transfer mechanisms such as standard contractual clauses or binding corporate rules.